leafo/moonscript/docs/reference.md

     ```moon
     print "x:", sum(10, 20), "y:", sum(30, 40)
     ```

+There must not be any space between the opening parenthesis and the function.

 Functions will coerce the last statement in their body into a return statement, this is called implicit return: